fat-forensics/Surrogates-Tutorial/paper/paper.md

 slides, video recordings and Jupyter Notebooks -- that provide guidance through the process of building and evaluating bespoke modular surrogate explainers for tabular data.
-These resources cover the three core building blocks of this technique introduced by the bLIMEy meta-algorithm: interpretable representation composition, data sampling and explanation generation [@sokol2019blimey].
+These resources cover the three core building blocks of this technique: interpretable representation composition, data sampling and explanation generation [@sokol2019blimey].

 # Modular Surrogate Explainers #